can3p/can3p.github.io/_posts/2018-06-04-client-writeup-gems.md

 and it's naming is probably totally incorrect, but it solved the issue I had.

-To print status I had to print information about different states - print a list of new files, drafts, updated files etc. Each of them had it's own sub to produce a list and it's own text of course.
+To print the status I had to print information about different states - print a list of new files, drafts, updated files etc. Each of them had it's own sub to produce a list and it's own text of course.
 To make it more human-friendly I wanted to have not one but three text - for zero, one and many results.

 I wrote initial logic as a function and amount of duplication became obvious very soon.
-I decide to give macros ago and imagined a perfect way to generate a status of a certain kind.
+I decided to give macros ago and imagined a perfect way to generate a status of a certain kind.
 I could do a macro that does code execution in place but that would sit in the body of a single function inflate it's size.
-Based on that I decided to make a macro to generate a function.
+Based on that I decided to make a macro to generate a function definition.

 This was a perfect syntax in my opinion: